anayanapalli/anayanapalli.github.io/_posts/2024-01-01-agis-triumph.md

 title: "AGI's Triumph: Democratisation of Innovation or Consolidation of Wealth?"
 ---

-> "The distribution of wealth is just as important as its creation." —William Randolph Hearst
+> The distribution of wealth is just as important as its creation. —William Randolph Hearst

 ## Introduction: